-Reef Restoration and Its Relevance to the Next Generation
+Coral Reefs, Climate Change and its Relevance to the Next Generation

 Invitation to participate in a Youth Leaders Workshop

-At this important time we would like to share with you a wonderful opportunity for youth from Florida to be a part of an international coral reef restoration and interventions symposium in December, 2018.
-This is an opportunity to engage a select few of the next generation to discuss restoration options for the coral reefs and how they may become active participants in future restoration initiatives.
+At this important time as the world faces the seemingly insurmountable challenges posed by climate change we invite inspirational youth leaders to join us at the International Coral Reef Symposium (ICRS) 2020 to discuss ideas and develop tangible solutions.
+This is an opportunity to join with a select few of the next generation to discuss options for the tackling climate change supporting reef health coral reefs and how participants may become active participants in future restoration initiatives.

-The symposium spans 5 days but we have earmarked day 2 (Tuesday, December 11) for students to participate.
+ICRS spans 6 days (5-10) but we have earmarked one day (Day to be determined) for the workshop.
 They will have an opportunity to hear from renowned international keynote speakers on issues affecting the reefs worldwide.
 They will hear from influential youth leaders and have a chance to express what is important to them regarding the future health of the reefs and the role restoration may play.

 Age: High school students, grade 9 -12